Drawings of minerals and their crystaline forms from Johann Georg Heck’s 1857 encyclopedia Atlas zum Conversations

 In nearly all pre-1700 historical cultures, metals and minerals were not just linked but intimately intertwined with Agriculture and the Making of Science.
 Cultures across Asia, Africa, and Europe pondered over the mysteries of how soils generated metals, mineral veins grew beneath the earth like trees on earth, ores spread seeds, and salts were extracted from water or plowed from the ground.
 Scholars singled out metals and minerals as a group distinguishable from plants, vegetables, animals, or humans because of their stable properties and long material persistence.
 At the same time, craftsmen, farmers, laborers, and artisans probed their uses and re-uses: They struck coins, carved statues and gems, and made everyday tools such as pots, plows, or hoes from gold, iron, silver, copper, and their alloys.
 Some minerals and metals were recognized as extraordinary and utilized as agents to heal or poison bodies, to add color to textiles and ceramics, to treat paper or make pigments for painting.

-This project has been developed by Dagmar Schäfer, Pamela Smith, Tina Asmussen, and Eurydice Georganteli, in collaboration with the Department of History of Art and Architecture at Harvard University, and the Making and Knowing Project at Columbia University and Deutsches Bergbau-Museum Bochum (the Research Unit for Mining History at the German Mining Museum Bochum).
-Key aspects of this collaboration include academic exchanges, joint research projects, co-authored publications, and opportunities for junior scholars to engage in research across both institutions.
+This project has been developed by Dagmar Schäfer, Pamela Smith, Tina Asmussen, and Eurydice Georganteli, in collaboration with the Department of History of Art and Architecture at Harvard University, the Making and Knowing Project at Columbia University and Deutsches Bergbau-Museum Bochum (the Research Unit for Mining History at the German Mining Museum Bochum).
+Key aspects of this collaboration include academic exchanges, joint research projects, co-authored publications, and opportunities for junior scholars to engage in research across institutions.
 The project aims to engage disciplines such as archaeology, material science, and museum curation.

 "Metals and Minerals" is the third phase of Agriculture and the Making of Science after "Soil/Earth" and "Water."
 The project is funded by the 2020 Gottfried Wilhelm Leibniz Prize awarded by the DFG.

-Upcoming Events
+Past Events

 MORE